Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference

-To conduct the experiments of KG inference namely link prediction, four real-world datasets containing ontological concepts are employed, including FB15K~\cite{Bordes:TransE}, FB15K237~\cite{FB15k237}, NELL-995~\cite{DeepPath} and DBpedia-242.
-Particularly, DBpedia-242 is generated from the commonly-used KG DBpedia~\cite{Lehmann:dbpedia} to ensure each entity in the dataset has a concept.
+\textbf{Datasets}.
+Four datasets containing ontological concepts are employed for our experiments, including FB15K~\cite{Bordes:TransE}, FB15K237~\cite{FB15k237}, NELL-995 and DBpedia-242.
+Particularly, NELL-995 here is a re-split of the original dataset~\cite{DeepPath} into training/validation/test sets.
+DBpedia-242 is generated from the commonly-used KG DBpedia~\cite{Lehmann:dbpedia} to ensure each entity in the dataset has a concept.
 The statistics of the experimental datasets are listed in Table~\ref{table1}.